ratijas/TriStateSwitch/README.md

 Behold: an **Өчпочмак-shaped triangle switch!**

-- Fully compliant with QtQuick.Templates architecture.
+- 💯 Fully compliant with QtQuick.Templates architecture.
-- Comes with a default style implementation with animated knob icons.
+- 🎛️ Comes with a default style implementation with animated knob icons.
-- Supports arbitrary corners locations.
+- 📐 Supports arbitrary corners locations.
+- 🎲 Generate random shapes on the fly.

 Building
 ========